jokk-itu/angular-template/README.md

 # angular-template

-Template app template using angular and dkfds
+Template app using angular and dkfds